Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-This is my favorite baked ziti recipe that I make at least once a month!
+This is my favorite easy baked ziti recipe that is in my rotation along with baked tomato and feta pasta, mostaccioli and hamburger casserole!!
 There is just something so comforting about taking a bite of warm, cheesy noodles covered in a flavorful sauce.

 Ziti ingredients on marble counter.